xinhuang/xinhuang.github.com/_drafts/a-broken-multi-threading-observer-pattern.md

 Here is a normal destruction order of an observer:

 1. ConcreteObserver::~ConcreteObserver()
 2. AbstractObserver::~AbstractObserver()

 What if during the destruction of an observer, an event is fired?
-With the following invocation sequence:
+Let's see the following invocation sequence:

 1. ConcreteObserver::~ConcreteObserver()
 2. ConcreteObservable::notify()
 3. _ConcreteObserver::onNotify()_
-4. _AbstractObserver::~AbstractObserver_ (Probably won't happen)
+4. _AbstractObserver::~AbstractObserver_

-During the 3rd invocation to `ConcreteObserver::onNotify()`, the `ConcreteObserver` has been partially destructed.
-And this is where race condition happens.
+During the 3rd invocation of `ConcreteObserver::onNotify()`, the `ConcreteObserver` is partially destructed.
+This is where the _race condition_ happens.

 ## Is There A Better Way?

 To avoid this problem, there are several ways:

 1. Explicit remove observer in destructor.
-Tthis could be error prone, and doesn't avoid the problem if you have inheritance in the future.
+This could be error prone, and the problem will still occur because you can always inherit from `ConcreteObserver`.

-2. Explicit un-register observer before its destructor gets called.
-This requires an customized deleter to call un-register function if you use `std::shared_ptr`, or being careful if observers's life span are managed manually.
+2. Explicit un-registering observer before its destructor gets called.
+This requires an customized deleter to call un-register function if you use `std::shared_ptr`, or being careful if observer's life span are managed manually.
+(With a lot of repeated code to remove observers.)

-3. Use the combination of `std::shared_ptr` and `std::weak_ptr`.
+3. Use a combination of `std::shared_ptr` and `std::weak_ptr`.
 In this way the race condition can be avoid completely.
 Remember to inherit from `std::enable_shared_from_this` for your concrete observer class.

-4. Don't re-create the wheels, use [Boost.Signal] instead.
+4. Don't re-create the wheels, use [Boost.Signals] instead.
 [Boost.Signals: When can disconnections occur?]

 ## But What Is The Real Problem?

 Inheritance isn't always harmless as it might seems, with the great benefit of code re-usability.
-In a multi-threading environment, inheritance can easily break the constraints but give the user an illusion original constraints are naturally "_inherited_".
-Code and feature can be inherited, but concurrent constraints cannot be inherited.
+In a multi-threading environment, inheritance can easily break the constraints but give the user an illusion that original constraints are naturally "inherited". **Code and functions can be inherited, but not the same for concurrent constraints.**

 [GoF Observer Pattern]: http://en.wikipedia.org/wiki/Observer_pattern
 [Boost.Signals: When can disconnections occur?]: http://www.boost.org/doc/libs/1_39_0/doc/html/signals/tutorial.html#id3343704